Aaron Arthur murder: Stevie Angus on trial over stabbing

 "It was Aaron - lying on the lobby floor," she said.

-"Just lying there bleeding."'Do a runner'
+"Just lying there bleeding."

 She said Mr Geddes came out of one of the bedrooms and was sick in the bathroom.